vmagnin/exploring_coarrays/README.md

 ### Further optimization

-With gfortran, the `-flto` *([standard link-time optimizer](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html))* compilation option has a strong effect on this algorithm: for example, with the `co_sum` version the CPU time with 4 images falls from 4.16 s to 2.38 s!
+With gfortran, the `-flto` *([standard link-time optimizer](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html))* compilation option has a strong effect on this algorithm: for example, with the `co_sum` version the CPU time with 4 images falls from 4.16 s to 2.38 s (results #1)!

 # Bibliography